 To perform data modeling for Redshift with Hackolade, you must first download the Redshift plugin.

 Hackolade was specially adapted to support the data modeling of Redshift, including schemas, tables and views, plus the generation of DDL Create Table syntax.
 In particular, Hackolade has the unique ability to model complex semi-structured objects stored in columns of the SUPER data type.
 The reverse-engineering function, if it detects JSON documents in a column with the SUPER data type, will sample records and infer the schema to supplement the DDL table definitions.
-The application closely follows the Snowflake terminology and storage structure.
+The application closely follows the Redshift terminology and storage structure.

 The data model in the picture below results from the data modeling of the sample TICKIT data:

 Clusters and databases

 An Amazon Redshift cluster consists of nodes.
 Each cluster has a leader node and one or more compute nodes, the configuration of which should be done through the Redshift console.
 Within a cluster, the console prompts for the creation of a database.
 The console implies that only a single database can be created per cluster.
 While it is possible to create multiple databases in a single cluster, a Hackolade model corresponds to a single Redshift cluster/database.
 If you have more additional databases inside a cluster, you should create a Hackolade model per database.

 A database contains one or more named schemas.
 Each schema in a database contains tables and other kinds of named objects.
 By default, a database has a single schema, which is named PUBLIC.
 You can use schemas to group database objects under a common name.
 Schemas cannot be nested.

 As you plan your database, certain key table design decisions heavily influence overall query performance.
 These design choices also have a significant effect on storage requirements, which in turn affects query performance by reducing the number of I/O operations and minimizing the memory required to process queries.In these pages, you can find a summary of the most important design decisions and presents best practices for optimizing query performance.